JoshuaLelon/LikeThese/USER_STORIES.md

 "As a user, I want to pause and resume a playing video by tapping anywhere on it during playback."

 ## Video Replacement
-"As a user, I want the system to replace the video I'm watching when I swipe up."
+"As a user, I want the system to replace the video I'm watching when I swipe up or when the video ends."

 ## Autoplay
 "As a user, I want the system to play videos by default when I open the app."